ajoslin103/indoorjs/README.md

 ### The Grid

-The Grid component uses the canvas element's 2D drawing context to paint the gridlines, axis, and labels.
+The Grid component uses the canvas element's 2D drawing context (provided at initialization by the Map) to paint the gridlines, axis, and labels.
 So it can display a visible coordinate reference for all the Fabric.js objects, without affecting those objects in any way.

-The Map tells the Grid where to draw and at what zoom level with a GridControl object.
-The Grid decides, based on the zoom level, how to display the gridlines, axis, and labels.
+The Grid draws according to the GridControl object.
+Provided anew each time, the GridControl supplies the width & height, the origin and zoom level, to calculate the gridlines, axis, and labels.
 The Grid uses all pure calculations, emits no events, and is not reactive -- but it will appear to be reacting to the zoom level and pan events

 ### The Fabric.js canvas